Educate for Service. Engineer for Society.

 Paul Lecurieux-Lafayette '18

-Internships confirm career paths, shed light on other possibilities and, from time to time, help students consider alternate paths.
+Internships confirm career paths, shed light on other possibilities and, from time to time, help students consider alternate professional interests.
 Paul Lecurieux-Lafayette’s summer internship offered some of each.
-Majoring in industrial engineering management and minoring in business administration and data analytics, Lecurieux-Lafayette landed a premier position with Morgan Stanley in Baltimore, Maryland.
-He worked on group projects with other interns, helped improve processes and participated in training and leadership events.
-He learned a lot about himself and the company and also learned the value of networking.
-It was a referral from an E-town alum that helped him secure the spot, after all.
+Majoring in industrial engineering management and minoring in business administration and data analytics, Lecurieux-Lafayette landed a premier position with Morgan Stanley in Baltimore, Maryland, He also was selected for one of the company’s Richard B. Fisher Scholarships, which helped pay part of his tuition this year.
+Lecurieux-Lafayette learned of the internship when Sanjay Paul, associate professor of economics, connected him with economics alum Ryan Mulcahey ’11, an associate at Morgan Stanley.
+Lecurieux-Lafayette said he learned a lot about himself and the company and also learned the value of networking.
 “If you don’t do an internship, you don’t have exposure to the work world or senior leadership.
 I recommend it to all students.”

 Our focus is on mentoring, coaching, and guiding our students to not only succeed in making a living, but also in living fulfilling lives.
 Regardless of career path, Elizabethtown engineers are passionate about making the world a better place and doing work that will shape the future.